 7. Kennesaw State at Georgia Tech – September 11, 2021

-The second game featuring an FCS team against a Power 5 opponent.
+This is the second game featuring an FCS team against a Power 5 opponent on the list.
 What makes this game interesting is some of the connections between the schools but also some potential implications for the rest of the 2021 season.
 Kennesaw State head coach Brian Bohannon was a quarterback and running back coach at Georgia Tech from 2008 through 2012.
 While he learned under Paul Johnson he won’t be out of his element in Bobby Dodd Stadium.

 Another storyline here is Georgia Tech will be Kennesaw State’s first Division 1 opponent on the season as the Owls will play NAIA foe Reinhardt the opening week.
 Georgia Tech will take on Northern Illinois in week one by comparison.
 This game matters for the Owls because it will be a good measuring stick to see how much they need to improve going forward.
 They’re going to have a tough fight for the Big South crown on their hands with Monmouth returning a very good roster.
 A win here would be a good signal that missing the playoffs in 2020-21 was an aberration.